/// blog Screenshots

 Share sheet integration

 The tool is a progressive web app.
 If you tap the Share icon in Safari (iOS) or the three-dot menu in Chrome (Android) and pick Add to Home Screen, you get a standalone icon.
-From then on, the tool opens like a native app — and on iOS 16.4+ you can share images to it from the Photos app via the iOS share sheet.
+From then on the tool opens like a native app.
+On iOS 16.4+ you can also share images to it straight from the Photos app via the iOS share sheet.

 Things that are different from desktop